Felting is a natural process of tangling the fibres

 Making flat felt is easy and can be achieved by laying out the wool as illustrated , applying soap, warm water and rubbing.
 Flat felt can be used for any project, including cushion covers, journal covers and scarves.

 Alternatively you can needle felt your design.
 A felting needle has barbs cut into its metal shaft allowing the needle to snag and intertwine the wool when forced through the fibres.
 You can work your felting needle through wet or dry wool or combine the processes for the desired effect.
-Felting needles can be purchased through us
+Sculptural needle felting is a way of making felted shapes.
+See the needle felting kits on the woolshop page.

 Make a felted soap for $ 8